gamblevore/PicoMsg/README.md

         int         QueueBytesRemaining;
     /* The allowed size for unread messages that are queued up for you. */

-    };
+        int         Noise;
+	/* The amount of printing to StdOut that PicoMsg Does.
+Described further below. */ };

-The `Noise` value of the config, can be set to any of the below items.
+The `Noise` field, can be set to any of the below items.
 It can also be set on creating the comms object using PicoMsgComms.
+You can set it to silent, if you want PicoMsg to not be too "noisy" on StdOut.
+To set it to PicoNoiseDebug to be the noisiest.

     PicoSilent
     PicoNoiseDebugChild